 Volunteer Application

-We are currently accepting applications for spring volunteers!
+We’re accepting applications for spring & summer volunteers!

 Thank you for your interest in volunteering at the Bird Center of Michigan!
 Our volunteers help with many different tasks, including avian husbandry, transportation, and outdoor maintenance for the patients at our clinic in Saline, MI.
 Volunteer shifts are generally 3 hours long, and our volunteers usually sign up for one or two weekly shifts.